Vohimana in the hilly highlands of eastern Madagascar is a small reserve that may be a little adventurous to reach by foot.

 Information about the reserve:

 The Vohimana rainforest covers an area of 20.82 km².
-The reserve was founded in 2005 by the non-governmental, French-Madagascan organisation L’homme et l’environment as an “experimental reserve”.
+The reserve was founded in 2005 by the non-governmental, French-Madagascan organization L’homme et l’environment as an “experimental reserve”.
 Even then, the aim was to hand over the management of the forest to the local population, thus ensuring the sustainable protection of the area through ecotourism and environmental protection.
 This step was taken in 2012.
 Since then, the municipal association “Merci Vohimana” has been responsible for practical local administration.
-Currently three local guides are working in Vohimana, three other employees take care of the restaurant and bungalows.
+Currently, three local guides are working in Vohimana, three other employees take care of the restaurant and bungalows.
 Altogether about 40 people from Ambavaniasy generate their livelihood almost exclusively through the reserve.
-The income of the reserve is used not only for the salaries of the employees but also for the further development of the village, for example to finance bridges.
+The income of the reserve is used not only for the salaries of the employees but also for the further development of the village, for example, to finance bridges.

 Vohima is close to Maromizaha in the eastern highlands, where it might get rather cool at night with temperatures around 15°C and below.
-During daytime, climate is comfortably warm.
+During the daytime, the climate is comfortably warm.
 The whole year this region is rather humid, so be sure to carry rain clothes and a warm sleeping bag with you.

 Vohimana itself has a small campground without electricity but with running water.
 Those who like it a bit more comfortable can rent one of five rustic bungalows at the entrance of the reserve, including a view of the rainforest.
 Electricity is available when the solar panels work.
 A kind of open restaurant serves registered guests, cooked by the women from Ambavaniasy.